fluxcd/multi-tenancy/README.md

 Add the public key to the `github.com:org/dev-team2` repository deploy keys with write access.
 The team2's Flux will apply the manifests from `org/dev-team2` repository only in the `team2` namespace.

+### Getting Help

+If you have any questions about Flux and GitOps:

+* Invite yourself to the [Weave community slack](https://slack.weave.works/) and join the [#flux](https://weave-community.slack.com/messages/flux/) channel.
+* Join the [Weave User Group](https://www.meetup.com/pro/Weave/) and get invited to online talks, hands-on training and meetups in your area.